simonorozcoarias/TransposonDLToolkit/TE_auto_trimming/README.md

 - Plots for Starting and Ending Position (Cases 1-4) (global Predicted vs Real)

 ### Trimming
-Previously, we will need to generate the dataset from the FASTA files with the sequences that we want to trim.
+Before running the trimming step, a dataset must be generated from the FASTA files containing the sequences to be processed.
-This will generate a .txt file where the trimmed sequences will be saved with the original header name (until # symbol) and indicates the positions in which the sequence was cut.
+This step generates a .txt file in which the trimmed sequences are stored using their original header names (up to the # symbol).
+The file also records the positions at which each sequence was trimmed.

 **Batch processing (HPC/SLURM):**
 ```batch